 I love Hunter boots for both function and fashion.
 They’re comfortable, easy to wear and affordably priced.
 They’re also my number 1 solution for all-weather footwear.
 These waterproof boots work just as well in the snow as they do the rain.
 I bought my first pair of Hunter boots about 4 years ago and am still wearing them today.
 There’s no doubt you’ll enjoy these boots for years to come – so the question is, what style should you buy?
 Hunter is famous for their Original boot – a design that has remained unchanged over the past 50+ years.
 To keep up with current trends, they’ve introduced new colors, finishes and a few new styles featuring modifications to the Original boot.
 I’m breaking down some of the decisions you’ll have to make when purchasing a pair of Hunter boots and giving you my best advice on how to choose.
 So here it is – A Guide to Buying Hunter Boots.

-ORIGINAL versus REFINED: Due to its popularity, it’s likely you’ve see the Original Hunter boot or know what it looks like.
+Due to its popularity, it’s likely you’ve seen the Original Hunter boot or know what it looks like.
 The Refined style is similar to the Original Hunter boot, with some slight modifications (improvements in my opinion.)
 The Original style is shorter (about 3″) and bulkier.
 The Refined boot takes the classic style and tailors it to create a taller and more polished silhouette.
-One that is slimmer, sleeker and more chic.
+One that is slimmer, sleeker and more chic – its sure to be flattering on anyone.
 The curve of the toe is also reduced for a less rounded look.
-I’ve actually never owned a pair of Original Hunters, they just don’t look good on me.
-The Refined style however, is sure to be flattering on anyone.
+It’s important to note this style also runs more narrow than the Original style.

 I hope my Guide To Buying Hunter Boots will help in the decision making process.
 You can purchase your boots from Hunter, Zappos or Nordstrom.
 All retailers have great return/exchange policies and a wide selection to choose from.
 I’ve linked both the Original and the Refined styles in my Shop the Post section below so you can compare and choose!
 If Hunter boots aren’t your style, check out my post on Bean Boots – another classic!